cucumber/docs/content/gherkin/gherkin-reference.md

 ### Feature

-A `.feature` file is supposed to describe a single feature of the system, or a particular aspect of a feature.
-It's just a way to provide a high-level description of a software feature, and to group related scenarios.
+A `.feature` file is supposed to describe a single Feature of the system, or a particular aspect of a Feature.
+It's just a way to provide a high-level description of a software Feature, and to group related Scenarios.

-A feature has three basic elements---the `Feature:` keyword, a *name* (on the same line) and an optional (but highly recommended) *description* that can span multiple lines.
+A Feature has three basic elements---the `Feature:` keyword, a *name* (on the same line) and an optional (but highly recommended) *description*, which can span multiple lines.

-Cucumber does not care about the name or the description---the purpose is simply to provide a place where you can document important aspects of the feature, such as a brief explanation and a list of business rules (general acceptance criteria).
+Cucumber does not care about the name or the description.
+Their purpose is simply to provide a place for you to document important aspects of the Feature, such as a brief explanation and a list of business rules (general acceptance criteria).

 Here is an example: